dhis2/dhis2-releases/roadmap/platform.md

     -   [ ] New login app
     -   [ ] Multi-select option sets in data entry and analytics
     -   [ ] Renaming of apps and customization of UI labels with custom translation bundles
-    -   [ ] Remove Struts completely from the system

 -   Integration
     -   [ ] Event subscription/notification system for metadata